jingyang022/-jingyang022-Organizations-su-ntu-ctp-Find-a-repository-tf-practice-071224/README.md

-# -jingyang022-Organizations-su-ntu-ctp-Find-a-repository-tf-practice-071224
+# For the Activity #2 of 07 Dec 24 coaching session.

-for the coaching session on 07 Dec 24
+Use Terraform to create an EC2 to access RDS which resides in a private subnet.